Louvre Museum Attack: Suspected Terrorist Shot Near Famous Museum

 — Wiki Insider US (@W_I_US) February 3, 2017

-The timing of this attack is curious, as the 2024 bid for the Olympic games was set to be released today, says TSN.
-There were already serious concerns about security around Paris, and this attack will certainly be a factor a today’s press conference at the Eiffel Tour that was to announce the 2024 bid.
+The timing of this attack is curious as the 2024 bid for the Olympic games was set to be released today, says TSN.
+There were already serious concerns about security around Paris, and this attack will certainly be a factor at today’s press conference at the Eiffel Tour to announce the 2024 bid.

-Though many Paris officials connected with the bid for the 2024 Olympic games had denied there are any concerns about security, this new attack will raise more questions.
-Paris Mayor Mary Ann Hidlago says that her city does not have an increased level of crime or terrorism than the other cities being considered.
+Though many Paris officials connected with the bid for the 2024 Olympic games had denied there were any concerns about security, this new attack will raise more questions.
+Paris Mayor Mary Ann Hidalgo says that her city does not have a higher level of crime or terrorism than the other cities being considered.

 Paris hasn’t hosted the Olympics since 1924.
 They are competing against Budapest and Los Angeles.
 The International Olympic Committee will choose the host city in September, but the committee was making the announcement to go forward with the Paris bid this afternoon.